 - SigEp has also announced a partnership with DYAD

-There is far more than what’s mentioned above, but you get the idea.
+There is more than what’s mentioned above, but you get the idea.

-It’s almost as if decades of hazing prevention education, substance abuse policy education and sexual assault prevention education haven’t delivered successful results and so we need a way to reform those best practices or gather data to prove the opposite is true.
+It’s almost as if decades of leadership education, hazing prevention, risk policy and risk management education haven’t delivered successful results and so we need a way to reform those best practices or gather data to prove the opposite is true.

-That being said, folks in higher education take higher education credentials seriously (expectedly), and so it seems professional assessments are our next new silver bullet to help fix our issues.
-Having worked at a fraternity national office, I can guarantee that assessment is being pitched in this exact way to national boards, alumni, students and fraternity/sorority professionals.
+Pettiness aside, folks in higher education take higher education credentials seriously (expectedly), and so it seems professional assessments are our next new silver bullet to calm down the angry mobs.
+Having worked at a fraternity national office, I can guarantee that assessment is being pitched with this exact intent to national boards, alumni, students and fraternity/sorority professionals.
 Just like the educational programming and policy proposals of yesteryear.

 1. Less Is More – Scientifically

 Flying Delta?
 Call their customer service line and you’ll conclude your call with the following survey question:

 It’s a brutal question.
 Still, the folks on the phone know it will be asked, and they attempt to work to receive a 4 or 5 versus a 1.

 It’s the only question the customer is asked, and, with regard to customer service, it’s the only question that is relevant.
 It speaks to Delta’s ability to help customers and the quality of professional Delta hires.
 If there is a need to further investigate, listening to the recorded call will indicate whether the issue is a Delta policy or the service representative.
 It directly influences Delta’s work and their future work.

 Fewer, larger bits of data paint a clearer image more quickly than excessive, smaller bits of data.
 If two groups are watching an image of a fire hydrant go from blurry to clear in 4 slides versus twenty slides, which group will figure out first that it’s a fire hydrant?
 The group which receives more relevant data in fewer sequences.